semprag/semprag.github.io/reviewers.md

 :   This is really a variant of "Decline submission" but with helpful
     advice about where else the paper may find a more hospitable home.

+If you do choose one of these specific recommendations, to facilitate our decision process, please avoid stating it in the comments that you make available to authors.

 ### C. Justification

 Please write a short justification, in broad